Crabbox docs

 #Gotchas

-• IDs can be Crabbox slugs, cbx_... lease IDs, or Modal sandbox IDs when the
+• IDs can be a Crabbox slug, a cbx_... lease ID, or a raw Modal sandbox ID

-• --class and --type are rejected; the configured Modal image owns runtime
+• --class and --type are rejected.
+The configured Modal image owns the

-• modal.workdir must be an absolute, dedicated directory.
-Broad roots such as
+• modal.workdir must resolve to an absolute, dedicated directory.
+Broad roots

-• /, /tmp, /home, and /workspace are rejected before sync or command execution.
+• such as /, /tmp, /home, and /workspace (and other system roots) are rejected before any sync or command runs.

-• --checksum is rejected because Modal does not expose Crabbox's SSH/rsync
+• --checksum is rejected because Modal has no SSH/rsync target.
+Large-sync

-• target.
-Large-sync guardrails still apply, and --force-sync-large is honored for intentional large archive syncs.
+• guardrails still apply; --force-sync-large is honored for intentional large archive syncs.

-• into /tmp, sourced for the command, and removed best-effort.
-They are not placed on the local Python process argv.
+• uploaded into /tmp, sourced (set -a) for the command, and removed best-effort afterward.
+They are never placed on the local Python process argv.